-6. The Vice President and Dean for Student Life or his/her designee may refer a student to the college counseling staff and/or an independent mental health professional for evaluation, if there is reasonable belief that the student meets the previously noted criteria for interim suspension.
-At the Vice President and Dean for Student Life’s or his/her designee’s discretion, the student may be required to sign a release of information allowing the college to disclose to the mental health professional the student’s current behavior and reasons for referral.
-The Vice President and Dean for Student Life or his/her designee shall set the conditions for evaluation (such as time frame and reporting requirements).
+6. The Dean of Student Engagement or his/her designee may refer a student to the college counseling staff and/or an independent mental health professional for evaluation, if there is reasonable belief that the student meets the previously noted criteria for interim suspension.
+At the Dean of Student Engagement’s or his/her designee’s discretion, the student may be required to sign a release of information allowing the college to disclose to the mental health professional the student’s current behavior and reasons for referral.
+The Dean of Student Engagement or his/her designee shall set the conditions for evaluation (such as time frame and reporting requirements).
 A student who fails to meet the conditions for evaluation may be withdrawn on an interim basis.
-Conditions of the evaluation include release of the evaluation information to the Vice President and Dean for Student Life or designee.
+Conditions of the evaluation include release of the evaluation information to the Dean of Student Engagement or designee.

 1. A decision reached by a Student Conduct Board may be appealed by the Respondent(s) or Complainant(s) to the Campus Appeals Board within 7 days of notification of the decision.
 Such appeals shall be in writing, stating the basis for the appeal, and shall be delivered to the Director of Student Rights and Responsibilities or his/her designee.